HSU-HPC/FabMaMiCo/docs/machine-configuration/parameters.md

 Here, the default-configuration is given.
 If variables are in brackets `<var>`, they are placeholders and need to be replaced with the actual values.

+FabSim3 reads these parameters prior of executing a task.
+It provides all parameters by concept of a global variable (`env`), that can be accessed and queried during task execution.
+Users can thus access all parameters in their scripts.

 #### Connection
 ```yaml
 remote: "<host-url>"